jpgit360/Python-Webscraping/README.md

 # Python-Webscraping
-A Python Project where Toronto Blue Jays baseball batting stats are scraped from a website daily and stored into individual csv files indicating their date.
+A Python Project where baseball batting stats are scraped from a website daily and stored into individual csv files indicating their date.

 --Script Descriptions--